tiandiao123/cleaning_and_getting_data/CodeBook.md

 Submitted Date:8/7/2016

 First of all, I will talk about some details about my cleandata.xlsx.
 In the cleandata.xlsx file, I store the final tidy data set hello_data in this file.
 This hello_data is a data.frame which has average value of every variable for each activity(WALKING, WALKINGUPSTAIRS,WALKINGDOWNSTAIRS,SITTING,SATNDING,LAYING).
-Notice that the cleandata.xlsx has average value of different variables(only includes mean and standard deviation measurements)  based on different activity label names((WALKING, WALKINGUPSTAIRS,WALKINGDOWNSTAIRS,SITTING,SATNDING,LAYING).
+Notice that the cleandata.xlsx has average value (unit:HZ) of different variables(only includes mean and standard deviation measurements)  based on different activity label names(WALKING, WALKINGUPSTAIRS,WALKINGDOWNSTAIRS,SITTING,SATNDING,LAYING).
+The first column of the xlsx file is the activity names.
 As you can see, cleandata.xlsx has column names which correspond to all thr mean and standard deviation measurements: average of tBodyAcc-mean()-X average of tBodyAcc-mean()-Y